shubhampotdar/jsfundamentals/Scope/ModulePattern.md

 Modules encapsulate data and behavior (methods) together.
 The state (data) of a module is held by its methods via closure.
 </br></br>
 ### Classic/Revealing Module Pattern
 Javascript does not have the typical 'private' and 'public' specifiers.
 However, you can achieve the same effect through the clever application of Javascript's function-level scoping.
 The Revealing Module pattern is a design pattern for Javascript applications that elegantly solves this problem.
 The central principle of the Revealing Module pattern is that all functionality and variables should be hidden unless deliberately exposed.
+The best way to avoid exposing your top-level function to the global scope is to wrap everything in an IFFE.
 ```javascript
 // Classic/Revealing module pattern
 var workshop = (function Module(teacher) {